cm-awais/sar_curriculum_learning/README.md

 # A Framework for Imbalanced SAR Ship Classification: Curriculum Learning, Weighted Loss Functions, and a Novel Evaluation Metric

 ## Overview
-This project presents a comprehensive framework for addressing the challenges of imbalanced Synthetic Aperture Radar (SAR) ship classification.
+This repository presents a comprehensive framework for addressing the challenges of imbalanced Synthetic Aperture Radar (SAR) ship classification.
 The framework incorporates **Curriculum Learning**, **Weighted Loss Functions**, and a **Novel Evaluation Metric** to improve model performance on imbalanced datasets.
 The codebase is modular and designed for easy experimentation and evaluation.

 ---